Correlations between two vortices in dry active matter: Results and Discussions

-By analyzing all profiles for the cases studied, we generated in Fig. \ref{fig:Top1Phase} a set of $\delta$ vs. $D$ phase diagrams for different $\phi$ indicating the observed correlations.
-Given the variability of the profiles, we defined two parameters for the identification of the correlated states.
-After determining that the state is antiferromagnetic, by observing the shape of the vertical particle current profiles for each run, we calculate the following ratio
+By analyzing all profiles, we generated in Fig. \ref{fig:Top1Phase} a set of $\delta$ vs. $D$ phase diagrams for different $\phi$ indicating the observed correlations.
+We defined two parameters for the determination of a correlated state.
+To define a NCS, we first check whether the correlation function is negative; then, from the vertical particle current profiles for each run, we calculate the following ratio for the $i$-th run ($i=[1,...,30]$, the total number of independent runs)

-which is the one between the vertical velocity at the center of the system to the mean vertical velocity at $x_{l,r}$ for each run.
-If the mean value of this ratio over all runs is larger than $0.5$, we consider this state to be an antiferromagnetic one.
-On the other hand, if we observe that the system is in the ferromagnetic state, again, by observing the shape of the vertical velocity profiles, we calculate the ratio
+which is the one between the vertical velocity at the center of the system to the mean vertical velocity at $x_{l,r}$.
+If the mean value of this ratio over all runs, $\mathcal{A}=1/30\sum_i\mathcal A_i$, is larger than $0.5$, we consider this state to be a NCS.
+To define a PCS, we observe whether the correlation function is positive; and from the vertical velocity profiles, we calculate the ratio for the $i$-th run

-which is the one between the sum of the vertical velocities of a vortex at the outermost and the innermost vertical tangent, for both vortices to the sum of the vertical velocities at $x_{l,r}$.
-In this case, if the mean value of $\mathcal{F}$ over all runs is also larger than $0.5$, the system is considered to be in the ferromagnetic state.
+which is the one between the sum of the vertical velocities of both vortices at their outermost and the innermost vertical tangents to the sum of the vertical velocities at $x_{l,r}$.
+In this case, if the mean value of $\mathcal{F}_i$ over all runs, $\mathcal{F}=1/30\sum_i\mathcal{F}_i$, is also larger than $0.5$, the system is considered to be a PCS.
 These criteria are chosen so that the resulting phase diagrams reflect the data show in Figs. \ref{fig:Top11} and \ref{fig:correlationbydelta} for the correlation function.
 In all other cases, we consider the system to be uncorrelated.
-Notice, in Fig. \ref{fig:Top1Phase}, that the antiferromagnetic state is more common than the ferromagnetic one.
-Also, we see that the ferromagnetic state occurs for a wide $\delta$ range at $D=25$, suggesting that the belt is more easily formed for smaller obstacles.
-Additionally, increasing density enlarges the parameter range in which both states appear, while decreases the parameter range of the uncorrelated states in agreement with the analogy of thicker belts and cogs stated earlier.
+Notice, in Fig. \ref{fig:Top1Phase}, that the NCS is more common than the PCS, and that the latter occurs more frequently at $D=25$, suggesting that the belt is more easily formed for smaller obstacles.
+Additionally, increasing density enlarges the parameter range in which both states appear, while decreases the parameter range of the uncorrelated states in agreement with the analogy of thicker belts and cogs stated earlier, see sec. \ref{subsec3-2}.